chantelwetzel-noaa/copper_rockfish_2021/write_up/n_ca/_main.knit.md

 ### Natural Mortality

-The current method for developing a prior on natural mortality for West Coast groundfish stock assessments is based on Hamel [-@hamel_method_2015], a method for combining meta-analytic approaches relating the $M$ rate to other life-history parameters such as longevity, size, growth rate, and reproductive effort to provide a prior on $M$.
+The current method for developing a prior on natural mortality for West Coast groundfish stock assessments is based on Hamel [-@hamel_method_2015], a method for combining meta-analytic approaches relating the $M$ rate to other life-history parameters such as longevity, size, growth rate, and reproductive effort to provide a prior for $M$.
 This approach modifies work done by Then et al. [-@then_evaluating_2015] who estimated $M$ and related life history parameters across a large number of fish species from which to develop an $M$ estimator for fish species in general.
 They concluded by recommending $M$ estimates be based on maximum age alone, based on an updated Hoenig non-linear least squares estimator $M = 4.899A^{-0.916}_{\text{max}}$.
-Hamel (personal communication) re-evaluated the data used by Then et al. [-@then_evaluating_2015] by fitting the one-parameter $A_{\text{max}}$ model under a log-log transformation (such that the slope is forced to be -1 in the transformed space [@hamel_method_2015]), the point estimate and median of the prior for $M$ is:
+Hamel (personal communication) re-evaluated the data used by Then et al. [-@then_evaluating_2015] by fitting the one-parameter $A_{\text{max}}$ model under a log-log transformation (such that the slope is forced to be -1 in the transformed space [@hamel_method_2015], the point estimate and median of the prior for $M$ is:

 \begin{centering}